apache/cloudstack-documentation/source/adminguide/networking/dynamic_static_routing.rst

 Like IPv6 prefixes, operators need to configure the IPv4 subnets for zone, which will be eventually used by guest networks.

-Supported CloudStack API for operators to manage the IPv4 subnets for zone are:
+Supported CloudStack APIs for operators to manage the IPv4 subnets for zone are:

 - **createIpv4SubnetForZone** : create an IPv4 subnet for zone
 - **dedicateIpv4SubnetForZone** : dedicate an IPv4 subnet for zone to a domain or an account